Kingslayyerr/tiktok-api-docs/README.md

 ## Bonus

+Before: Every software engineering application is built differently, and I find it an interesting and valuable experience to reverse engineer and discover how applications are implemented.

-I reverse engineer applications to understand how they work.
+After: I reverse engineer applications to understand how they work.
 Every software application is unique, and it is a joy to discover how they are different.